mendix/docs/content/appstore/app-services/3d-viewer-for-teamcenter.md

 ## 3 Installation

-To visualize a model fetched from a Teamcenter instance, you need to import the components below into your app project.
-Follow the instructions in [How to Use App Store Content in Studio Pro](../general/app-store-content) to import these components:
+To visualize a model fetched from a Teamcenter instance, you need to import the components below into your app (follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content) as necessary):

 * 3D Viewer for Teamcenter
 * [3D Viewer](3d-viewer) app service（v.2.0.0 or above）